Refined Convergence and Topology Learning for Decentralized SGD with Heterogeneous Data: Joint Effect of Topology and Data Heterogeneity

 \subsection{Neighborhood Heterogeneity}

-We start by introducing and discussing our new quantity: \emph{neighborhood heterogeneity}.
-Given a mixing matrix $W$, neighborhood heterogeneity measures the expected distance between \emph{the aggregated gradients in the neighborhood of a node} (as weighted by $W$) and \emph{the global average of gradients}.
-In the rest of our analysis, we assume this distance to be bounded.
+Given a mixing matrix $W$, our notion of neighborhood heterogeneity measures the expected distance between the \emph{aggregated gradients in the neighborhood of a node} (as weighted by $W$) and the \emph{global average of gradients}.
+In our analysis, we will assume this distance to be bounded.

-\begin{assumption}[Bounded neighborhood heterogeneity] There exists a constant $\bar{\tau}^2>0$ such that:
+\begin{assumption}[Bounded neighborhood heterogeneity] There exists a constant $\bar{\tau}^2>0$ such that $\forall \theta \in \RR^d$: